Veshy25/Infographic-Economic-Growth-Forecasting-Future-Economy-in-India/README.md

 <ins> (H) So What? <ins>
 >The analysis performed will be of use to the Indian Government to improve their economic growth.
 They will also have insight on how their economy has faired in the recent years and their current  standing.
 Therefore, from the analysis provided from the research the government would be able to implement the right policies in legal manner.
 Successful implementation and an accomplished higher growth of the economy will allow the Indian citizens to have more trust on their government as well as give confidence for foreign direct investors which will further strengthen the economy.
 This will also put India on the ladder to higher ranking economy along side first world countries.

+<ins> (I) Contributions ? <ins>
+>The main audience for this pitch is the Indian Government in hopes to increase their economic growth.
+The data analysis along with the infographic will also aid investors and foreign companies in investment decisions within the emerging economy.

+<ins> (J) Other Considerations ? <ins>
+This pitch will only be focusing only several factors of Economic Indicators as well as Economic Coincident Factors.
+There are many more factors which would affect the growth of the economy which would also include qualitive (text-based) data that is difficult and time consuming in order to analyze and will not be able to include accordingly in the given time frame and manpower for the project.